ZachBeta/momentum_journal/TUTORIAL.md

 Once the dummy interaction feels right, the next step (covered in a subsequent tutorial or phase) would be:

 1. Set up Ollama locally (if not already done).
-2. Install an HTTP client library (e.g., `axios` or use native `fetch`).
-3. Create a Next.js API route (e.g., `app/api/ai/suggest/route.ts`) that takes the editor content, sends it to the Ollama API (e.g., `/api/generate` endpoint for Gemma), and returns the response.
+2. Use Deno's native `fetch` API for making HTTP requests.
+No separate library installation is typically needed.
+3. Create an API route handler (e.g., `routes/api/ai/suggest.ts` in a framework like Fresh) that:
+    *   Receives the editor content (usually from a POST request body).
+    *   Constructs the appropriate request payload for your Ollama API endpoint (e.g., `http://localhost:11434/api/generate` for Gemma).
+    *   Uses `fetch` to send the request to Ollama.
+    *   Parses the response from Ollama.
+    *   Sends the generated suggestion back as the API response.
-4. Modify `lib/ai.ts` (or create a new function) to call this backend API route instead of returning dummy data.
+4. Modify `utils/ai.ts` (or create a new function, e.g., `getRealAISuggestion`) to make a `fetch` call to your new backend API route (`/api/ai/suggest`) instead of returning dummy data.
-5. Update `app/page.tsx` to call the new function in `handleTriggerAi`.
+5. Update `routes/index.tsx` to call the *new* AI fetching function (e.g., `getRealAISuggestion`) in `handleTriggerAi`.
-6. Handle potential errors from the API call.
+6. Implement robust error handling for the `fetch` call and the API route itself (e.g., what happens if Ollama is down or the request fails?).

 ### 5. Reintroduce Persistence (Future Step)